Conrad Grebel University College

 Waterloo, ON, Canada N2L 3G6

 Map the System is a global competition that challenges you to think differently about social and environmental change.

 Tackling global challenges starts with understanding a problem and its wider context, rather than jumping straight into a business plan or an idea for a quick fix.
 This competition asks you to select a social or environmental issue and to explore, probe, and research all the connecting elements and factors around it.
 We want you to present this issue back to us in a way that people can understand, share, and learn from.

-You could also be selected to attend the Global Final at the University of Oxford, UK, and compete with teams from across the globe to win cash prizes.
+You could also be selected to participate in the Global Final and compete with teams from across the globe to win cash prizes.

 But more importantly, you’ll get the chance to research a real-world problem, learn about organisations working the field, and contribute towards making a real difference in your chosen area.